Table of Contents

 Social Security Disability benefits are available to disabled North Carolina residents who meet eligibility requirements and qualify.
 The two main conditions you need to meet are having an eligible disability and working credits.

-Disability is determined by the criteria established by the SSA.
+The criteria established by the SSA determine disability.
 Only cases of severe long-term disability are eligible for SSDI benefits.
 Even though SSDI is a federal program, North Carolina Disability Determination Services (DDS), which is part of the North Carolina Department of Health and Human Services, is responsible for disability adjudication for the SSA.

 The SSA has a list of medical conditions it deems severe enough to qualify an individual for disability.
-The disability must keep you from performing substantial gainful activity and your monthly earnings must fall within a certain threshold.
+The disability must keep you from performing substantial gainful activity and your monthly earnings must fall within a certain threshold and can have short term and long term disability benefits.
 Other factors that go into determining disability are your ability to do a different type of work, despite your medical condition, as well as your past work experience, age, and transferable skills.